dollfaeries/dollfaeries/README.md

 i'm friendly, just introverted. so i love to chat and listen... but i'm lazy sometimes.....

-more info on my straw... leave a drawing, i love art!!!!! (˶ᵔ ᵕ ᵔ˶)
+more info on my straw... leave a drawing!!!!! (˶ᵔ ᵕ ᵔ˶)

 no set dni because i just don't interact with things i do not agree with.

-i'm kind of like a mix between a garden fairy and puppet doll ‧₊˚♪ 𝄞₊˚⊹